lettier/gifcurry/README.md

 # Tell me about Gifcurry. :smiley:

-Gifcurry is your only open-source, video-to-GIF maker built with Haskell.
+Gifcurry is the open-source, Haskell-built video editor for GIF makers.
 Load a video, make some edits, and save it as a GIF—Gifcurry makes your life easy! :sunglasses:
 Most video formats should work, so go wild.
 And since it's made with Haskell, you know it's good. :100: